 Are other tax credits available?

-People with type 1 diabetes can apply for the Registered Disability Savings Plan (RDSP).
-Similar to a Registered Retirement Savings Plan, the RDSP helps people with type 1 diabetes (or their parents) plan for their future.
-Contributions can be made to an RDSP, until the end of the year in which the beneficiary turns 59.
+People with type 1 diabetes can apply for the Registered Disability Savings Plan (RDSP) Similar to a Registered Retirement Savings Plan, the RDSP helps people with type 1 diabetes (or their parents) plan for their future.
+Contributions can be made to an RDSP until the end of the year in which the beneficiary turns 59.

-Other tax credits that people with type 1 or 2 diabetes should consider applying for from the Canada Revenue Agency include:
+Other tax credits that people with type 1 or type 2 diabetes should consider applying for from the Canada Revenue Agency include:

 - Medical expenses tax credit: if you paid for healthcare expenses, you may be able to claim them as eligible medical expenses on your income tax

-- Travel expenses: if you had to travel at least 40 km one-way to access medical services not available in your community, you may be able to claim public transportation costs or vehicle expenses on your income tax
+- Travel expenses: If you had to travel at least 40 km one-way to access medical services not available in your community, you may be able to claim public transportation costs or vehicle expenses on your income tax

 Contact the Canada Revenue Agency directly to determine whether you might be eligible for any of these tax credits.

 What other government programs are available?

 A number of communities and provinces have financial assistance programs to help people with diabetes offset the cost of medications and devices.
 For more information about programs in your area, click here.